-Make yourself feel that much more smaller in the fiord by taking a kayaking tour.
+Make yourself feel that much smaller in the fiord by taking a kayaking tour.
 Kayaking experiences vary from tours of Milford Sound, getting close to wildlife and exploring those places the cruise ships cannot, to a freedom kayak around Harrison Cove.
 You can combine a cruise and kayak to explore Milford Sound further towards the sea.

-The combination of fresh water sitting on top of the salty sea water has created some unique deep sea life in Milford Sound’s marine reserve.
+The combination of freshwater sitting on top of the salty seawater has created some unique deep-sea life in Milford Sound’s marine reserve.
 The sea creatures that you would usually see at 100-200 metres can be seen in water less than 30 metres in Milford Sound.
 Whether you are a beginner or experienced, you can explore the native black coral trees and the diverse fish species.

-If you prefer a more dry approach to seeing what lies 10 metres beneath the water of Milford Sound, visit the underwater observatory at Harrison Cove.
+If you prefer a more dry approach to see what lies 10 metres beneath the water of Milford Sound, visit the underwater observatory at Harrison Cove.
 The large windows give you an opportunity to view the fish in their natural habitat.

 Multi-day hikes in Milford Sound